 - Any proposed or temporary rules can be seen through this page.

 The Idaho State Tax Commission collects and enforces beer and wine taxes.
 The Alcohol Beverage Control Bureau of the Idaho State Police ensures that all establishments selling or producing beer and wine are properly licensed and conform to the law.
-The Idaho Department of Health and Welfare regulates retail sales of beer and wine in Idaho.
+The Idaho Department of Health and Welfare regulates safety and sanitation standards for establishments making retail sales of beer and wine in Idaho.
 Most counties require a permit from their recorder's office.
 Cities will require a license from their clerk's office.
 The United States Department of the Treasury also regulates alcohol in Idaho.